 - The moratorium period for this loan scheme is course period plus 12 months after the completion of the course or course period plus 6 months after landing a job, whichever is earlier

-- For loan up to Rs.
+- For loans up to Rs.
 7.5 lakh: No collateral security is required.
 The loan will be covered under the Credit Guarantee Fund Scheme for Education Loans (CGFSEL) subject to the conditions

-- For loan above Rs.
+- For loans above Rs.
 7.5 lakh: Tangible collateral security that covers at least the quantum of the loan is required

 - The applicant must be a resident Indian national (Indian citizens who have stayed in the country for over 180 days in the last financial year)